§-Quick questions

 Working capital is the difference between current assets and current liabilities:

-What is distribution of payments?Show answer
+What are distribution of payments?Show answer

 Stagger outflows to align with the timing of inflows.
 Negotiate supplier-payment terms that match the cash cycle.
 Bunnings collects cash at the till immediately but pays suppliers in 60 days - the resulting negative working capital is a recurring cash benefit.